xyzmoney-tournaments/tournament-tr/README.md

 ## About time representation in the contract

-Both registration deadline (entryEndTime variable) and `now` property used in the contract code as value of the current time have [Unix time](https://en.wikipedia.org/wiki/Unix_time) format which is the number of seconds that have elapsed since 00:00:00, 1 January 1970, Coordinated Universal Time (UTC).
+Both registration deadline (entryEndTime variable) and `now` property which is used in the contract code as value of the current time have [Unix time](https://en.wikipedia.org/wiki/Unix_time) format which is the number of seconds that have elapsed since 00:00:00, 1 January 1970, Coordinated Universal Time (UTC).

 It should be noted that `now` does not give current astronomical time.
 It is just alias of `block.timestamp` ⏤ the current block timestamp.
 Therefore the "current" time is defined in the contract with some share of uncertainty.
 In the description of the [Solidity language](https://solidity.readthedocs.io/en/v0.5.6/units-and-global-variables.html#index-2) it is noted: